 If a patient’s periodontal disease progresses far enough, it can result in bone loss so significant that regeneration may be necessary in order to support the remaining teeth or, more commonly, place an implant in an edentulous space.

-In these cases, bone grafting will be performed, usually in conjunction with the extraction of an infected tooth.
+In these cases, bone grafting and other periodontal treatments will be performed, usually in conjunction with the extraction of an infected tooth.
 To perform a bone graft, bone material from a donor (allograft) is placed in the area where support is required and allowed to heal/integrate with the surrounding bone.
 Osseointegration usually takes several months to achieve, after which the space can be restored with a dental implant.

 When you lose a permanent tooth from your upper arch, the alveolar bone that supports it begins to resorb and the socket that held the tooth begins to collapse.
 This bone loss can happen rapidly or slowly, but it is usually progressive over time.
 As the bone loss occurs, the maxillary sinus expands, moving into the newly created space.

 To restore the upper arch with dental implants after this occurs, you may require a sinus lift (also known as a sinus augmentation), where the sinus floor is carefully elevated and bone graft material is pushed into the edentulous space.
 This bone is allowed to heal and integrate with the existing sinus floor for several months before implants are placed.
 Dr. Scott will also be fielding some of the more complex extractions and implant cases for us.
-If you have any questions or are ready to get scheduled, contact us today by calling (312) 726-3135 or scheduling an appointment online.
+To learn more about our Periodontal Treatments Chicago patients can reach out by calling (312) 726-3135 or conveniently scheduling an appointment online.

 Start your journey with Strobel Dentistry in Chicago